Veda Louise Reed: Works

-Veda Reed is known for her landscape paintings of Oklahoma.
-Veda's work appears to be abstract in style, due to her use of broad color fields and intense flatness, however her inspiration for this body of work connects her to the Impressionist movement; each individual canvas represents a singular moment in time and Veda uses her Oklahoma landscape studies to explore the relationship between light and the land, in addition to remembering important life events.
-Veda primarily uses the medium of oil on canvas and stencils to help her create the dramatic, kinetic shapes that characterize her canvases.
+Reed was known for her landscape paintings of Oklahoma.
+Veda's work appears to be abstract in style, due to her use of broad color fields and intense flatness; however her inspiration for this body of work connected her to the Impressionist movement; each individual canvas represents a singular moment in time and Veda used her Oklahoma landscape studies to explore the relationship between light and the land, in addition to remembering important life events.
+Veda primarily used the medium of oil on canvas and stencils to help her create the dramatic, kinetic shapes that characterize her canvases.